The Golden State isn’t as “golden” as it used to be, at least for those who are self-employed.

-If you’re a California-based freelancer, we have some good news for you: opting to be taxed as an S corporation is a one way ticket to the tax savings town!
+If you’re a California-based freelancer, we have some good news for you: opting to be taxed as an S corporation is a one-way ticket to the tax savings town!

 Below, we’ll go over what it takes to get S corp tax treatment in the state of California.

-The most common entities for freelancers
+Common entities for freelancers

 Are you a sole proprietor?
 Then you’re like most freelancers, and this means that you personally own your business and all of its assets.

 While this comes with some perks, you don’t have to run your business as a sole proprietor, even if you’re only operating a small, one-owner freelance business.

 The most common legal entities for freelancers are limited liability companies, also known as LLCs, and corporations.